qLibc

 char * qstrcatf (char *str, const char *format,...)

-Append formatted string to the end of the source str.
+Append formatted text to the end of a string.

 char * qstrgets (char *buf, size_t size, char **offset)